ccxt/ccxt/wiki/Manual.md

     'secret': 'YOUR_SECRET',
     'enableRateLimit': true,
     // 'options': {
-    //     'createMarketBuyRequiresPrice': true, // default
+    //     'createMarketBuyOrderRequiresPrice': true, // default
     // },
 })

 ;(async () => {

-    // when `createMarketBuyRequiresPrice` is true, we can pass the price
+    // when `createMarketBuyOrderRequiresPrice` is true, we can pass the price
     // so that the total cost of the order would be calculated inside the library
     // by multiplying the amount over price (amount * price)